connect@weareguru.com

 Think about that.
 The entire "shop local" conversation has focused on convincing people to pay premium prices to support their community.
 But most people stuck in the Amazon checkout aren't doing cost-benefit analysis.
 They're just trying to find what they need, and local options aren't making it easy enough.

 During the holiday shopping rush, this gets even worse.
 When you need to knock out your gift list in the three weeks between Thanksgiving and Christmas, convenience isn't a luxury—it's everything.
-Local businesses lose not because shoppers don't care, but because shoppers are stressed, time-crunched, and defaulting to what's easy.
+Local brands and businesses lose not because shoppers don't care, but because shoppers are stressed, time-crunched, and defaulting to what's easy.

 Breaking Down the Barriers